User Interface#

 Scene navigation presets#

-Several navigation style Presets are available in XR Twin.
+XR Twin offers several presets for mapping other software navigation styles.
 The keyboard and mouse shortcuts you use to move the viewpoint depend on the selected preset.
-Current Preset Default is XR Twin style (see shortcuts in image below).
+Default preset is XR Twin style (see the XR Twin shortcuts in the image below).

 For beginners